Updated on July 17, 2026

 At a high level, OpenAI’s model evolution has moved through four overlapping arcs:

-1. Unified Models (GPT-5.3 Codex, GPT-5.2, GPT-5.1, GPT-5 era): These models combine knowledge, deliberate reasoning, and native multimodality in one adaptive system, with automatic routing between “fast” answers and “think-hard” answers.
+- Unified Models (GPT-5.3 Codex, GPT-5.2, GPT-5.1, GPT-5 era): These models combine knowledge, deliberate reasoning, and native multimodality in one adaptive system, with automatic routing between “fast” answers and “think-hard” answers.
 The GPT-5.3 Codex line goes further, specializing in long-horizon agentic software engineering.
+This arc has since extended further, through GPT-5.4, GPT-5.5, and now GPT-5.6.

-3. Alignment & Multimodality (GPT-3.5 → GPT-4/4o): These models were created to follow instructions safely.
+- Alignment & Multimodality (GPT-3.5 → GPT-4/4o): These models were created to follow instructions safely.
 GPT 4-o added to this with native multimodal capabilities.
+Voice has since split off into its own dedicated line with GPT-Live-1.

 1. ChatGPT Models Compared: Which Model Is Most Capable?